ucsd-cse29/fa24/src/week1/index.md

 - We can run **executable files** with `./filename`
 - The `scp` command can be used to move files between computers (using the same login as `ssh`)

+## Before you leave - Lab Group Preference Form

+Please go ahead and fill out this Google form before you leave, this will help us create the seating chart for next week.
+[Link to Google form](https://forms.gle/cb2aT44U2oEAtst36)

 ## More Practice

 These are open-ended exercises for you to try and discuss with your group.
 These are also great conversation-starters for office hours, deeper understanding with friends outside of class, or conceptual questions on Piazza.
 Feel free to take your results and **write down in notes** what you found!